Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br></br>

-The successful post of the data is refelected in response window
+The successful post of the data is reflected in response window
 </br>
 <img src="./files/capmd5-8f.png" >
 </br>